 Barbara,

 I hear many stories similar to yours.
-You have a wonderful, trustworthy, skilled dentist, and I'm sure he's all of those things.
-But he's not a cosmetic dentist.
+It sounds like you have a wonderful, trustworthy, skilled dentist, and I’m sure he’s all of those things.
+But he’s not a cosmetic dentist.

 Click here to read the other "cosmetic dentistry horror stories."